Getting Started

 Select each result you wish to be displayed in the KWIC table, by clicking on the down-arrow icons (a).
 You can also select all results by choosing the option Select all (b) from the three-dot menu.

-Next, choose from the three-dot menu of the KWIC table (c):
+Next, from the three-dot menu of the KWIC table (c), choose one of the export options (d):

 How do I open exported CSV files in other programs like Microsoft Excel and OpenOffice/LibreOffice?
 Why can’t I see non-Latin characters in exported CSV files?